Flat wire vs serrated knife wire!

 Next time you cut wood or just slice the vegetables, think about what kind of knife you’re using.

-The right blade for the right purpose
+The right blade for the right purpose of flat wire vs serrated knife wire

 In the debate about simple or serrated knife blades, the key is to choose the blade that best suits what you want tocut.